This article was first published September 2019, updated May 2020.

 While this can be a regular occurrence for nonprofits, businesses, and the general population as a whole, nonprofits shouldn’t write off these subscribers just yet.

-Instead of simply dismissing these subscribers as a lost cause, you want to take the time to try and re-engage with them, especially if they’ve donated to your organization in the past.
+Instead of simply dismissing these subscribers as lost causes, take the time to try and re-engage with them—especially if they’ve donated to your organization in the past.

 Read on to discover how you can get started.

 Why re-engagement matters